dillbyrne/random-agent-spoofer/README.md

 - Option to override timezone offset to a random timezone, send nothing, specify one from a list or use the default one.

+- Option to spoof screen and window sizes to a specific size or set at random

 # What's Next #

 I will continue to update the list of browser profiles.
 I hope people will submit